mysterious-coding/base_entranced/README.md

 * Generic "you can only change classes once every 5 seconds" message has been replaced with a message containing the remaining number of seconds until you can change classes.
 * Fixed bug with animal vehicles running in place after stopping.
 * Fixed bug with "impressive" award being triggered for shooting NPCs.
 * Added a workaround (Hoth only) for the bug where vehicles getting crushed cause their pilot to become invisible.
+Instead, the vehicle will instantly die. (see https://github.com/JACoders/OpenJK/issues/840)
+* Fixed incorrect sentry explosion location when dropping it a long vertical distance.

 #Features that are also in Alpha's base_enhanced
 These are features in base_entranced that are also available in Alpha's base_enhanced.
 Since base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, they share a number of features.
+Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.

 ####Chat tokens
 Clients can use the following chat tokens: